valeriewilson/velocity/README.md

   2. A route type ("loop" generates a round-trip route, while "midpoint" allows the user to specify the halfway point)
   3. Number of miles (for "loop" routes) or midpoint address (for "midpoint" routes)

 On the backend, this project uses a predictive algorithm (Markov Chain) to determine the cardinal direction for the route based on the user's historical route choices, generates a loop based on this information, and displays the route with corresponding metrics using Google Maps APIs.
+The Chart.js integration provides the user insight into data produced by this predictive algorithm.

 ![Route Creator](http://g.recordit.co/NpV9h2zvF5.gif)